input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 be created at the `VersionOracleValidator`.
 A `VersionOraclePolicy` token must be present with the UTxO to prove its validity.
 Furthermore, each UTxO will also include a reference script (see [CIP33](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033)), holding the actual validator or minting policy script.
-This design allows multiple versions of the same validator.
+This design allows multiple versions of the same validator/minting policy.

 **Datum:**